ropensci-training/2023-pkg-dev-rocket/content/taste-abilities/slides/index.en.md

 ## Today's workshop

 I'll present a collection of very useful things I've learnt over the past few years.

+After each section I'll summarize and ask you to comment.

 Then you pick up one thing to improve in your package, and open a PR.